jonallured/jonallured.com/source/_posts/2012-01-11-blocks-in-javascript-hateoas-in-rails-daveys-turbux-watchr-for-ruby-koans-using-a-single-ampersand.md

 ---
 favorite: false
 number: 18
-title: Blocks in JavaScript; HATEOAS in Rails; Davey's turbux; watchr for Ruby Koans; Using a Single Ampersand
+title: "Blocks in JavaScript; HATEOAS in Rails; Davey's turbux; watchr for Ruby Koans; Using a Single Ampersand"
 ---

 If Yehuda Katz has it his way, [JavaScript would get blocks][js_blocks] and he